March-Hackathon-Team-27/Hackathon-Project-canRename-/README.md

 ## Testing

+### User Stories Testing
+* As a first time user, I want to find out what activities the site offers and how easy they are to use, so that I can decide whether it suits the needs of my party.
+    * The home page provides a brief description of each game, and a link directly to each relevany page.
+* As a first time user, I want to be able to easily navigate to each game and try them to see if I think my party will enjoy them.
+    * The website utilises the hub and spoke design, so the user can directly access each game from the first page they encounter.
+* As a first time user, I want to easily learn what each game involves and how it works, so that I can share the idea with my party.
+    * The games can all be played standalone, so the user will be able to fully experience each game.
+* As a returning user, I want to easily access the first game my party wish to play, so that I can share it with them.
+    * The links from the homepage facilitate this, linking directly to each game page.
+* As a returning user, I want to easily share the game content on my screen without too much scrolling or manipulation of the page, so that I can focus on the experience of the game.
+    * All games are suitable for screen sharing, the quiz and match card games appear in one section which does not require scrolling.
+The trivia translation cards are arranged into sections, when shared from a computer each section appears in it's entirety.
+* As a regular user, I want to get straight to the content of the game I wish to play, so that I can get straight to enjoying my social experience.
+    * Users can utilise the bookmark feature within the browser, or make use of the home page and direct links.
+    * Each page is named appropriately such that in=dentifying the desired game from history is easy.

+### Manual testing

+#### Home
+* Check tab title is displaying correctly.
+* Check all links open the correct content.
 ...

+#### Trivia
+* Check tab title is displaying correctly.
+* Check all links open the correct content.
+* Check that starter image and starter Gaelige text displays on all cards.
+* Check that all cards flip.
+* Check that all flipped cards have a green background, an image and English translation text.

+#### Quiz
+* Check tab title is displaying correctly.
+* Check all links open the correct content.
+* Check "New Game" button works.
+* Check that each question feeds back an appropriate response for right/wrong answers and the counter counts accordingly.

+#### Match Cards
+* Check tab title is displaying correctly.
+* Check all links open the correct content.
+* Check "New Game" button works.
+* Check that starter images all display correctly at the start of the game.
+* Check that starter image returns if an incorrect match is made.
+* Check that all tiles reveal an image, and that there are matches for each pair.
+* Check score counter increases appropriately.
+* Check that feedback message displays correctly.

 ## Deployment
 The website was created using [GitPod](https://www.gitpod.io/).
 Version control was undertaken by committing to [Git](https://git-scm.com/) and pushing to [GitHub](https://github.com/) using the functions within GitPod.